 Peggy talks about her memoir The First Time Ever, covering her childhood, her long career and exploring her life with Ewan MacColl as they helped lay the foundations of the British Folk Revival.
 As Ewan’s muse, Peggy inspired one of the twentieth century’s greatest love songs The First Time Ever I Saw Your Face.

-Wed 8th August 8.30pm and Thursday 9th August 3.30pm – Living By The Sea – A vocal voyage through communities afloat and ashore.
+Wed 8th August 8.30pm and Thursday 9th August 3.30pm – Living By The Sea – Matthew Crampton and Faustus.

-Backed by their own community on stage – a passionate choir of Sidmouth townsfolk and festival goers – storyteller Matthew Crampton and choir director Paul Sartin take us on a trip amidst those whose lives are governed by the sea.
-This show re-unites the creative pair behind the current adaptation of The Transports, together with two other musicians from that remarkable production, Benji Kirkpatrick and Saul Rose.
-Expect intimate tales, stark ballads and heart-pounding shanties – all revealing the fierce hold the sea keeps upon those who live by it.
+Backed by their own community on stage – a folk-style Greek chorus of festival-goers – storyteller Matthew Crampton and choir director Paul Sartin take us on a trip amidst those whose lives are governed by the sea.
+This show re-unites the creative pair behind the recent adaptation of The Transports, together with two other musicians from that remarkable production, Benji Kirkpatrick and Saul Rose from Faustus.
+Expect intimate tales, stark ballads and heart-pounding shanties – and stories from Sidmouth – all revealing the fierce hold the sea keeps upon those who live by it.